westplainsdev/quote-on-demand-go/README.md

-# quotes on demand with Go
+# quotes on demand with go